 Jojo was terrified when we brought her home, and spent most of her first days home trembling in a corner of the bathroom.
 I knew I had to help her somehow, and discovered positive reinforcement based dog training.
 I read everything I could get my hands on about animal behavior, went to seminars, and knew that this was the right path to pursue as a career.

-I've met and worked with thousands of dogs of all shapes and sizes while working in animal shelters.
-I met dogs with bite histories, who needed serious behavior modification programs in order to be safely adopted into homes, dogs with severe anxiety, dogs who were completely shut down due to fear, and dogs who were unruly and difficult to handle.
+I met and worked with thousands of dogs of all shapes, sizes, and personalities while working in animal shelters.
+I worked with dogs with bite histories, who needed serious behavior modification programs in order to be safely adopted into homes, dogs with severe anxiety, dogs who were completely shut down due to fear, and dogs who were aroused and difficult to handle.
 I am eternally grateful for the lessons they taught me.

-I loved working with the animals in shelters, but I also realized that working with people made a huge impact in their lives, and the lives of their pets.
-I was able to keep many dogs out of the shelter, by teaching their owners or adopters how to modify their behavior through training.
+I absolutely loved working with shelter animals, but I also realized that working with people made a huge impact in their lives, and the lives of their pets.
+I was able to keep many dogs out of the shelter, by teaching their owners or adopters about positive reinforcement training.
 I realized that teaching people about dog behavior was what I was meant to do in life.

-Since then, I've thoroughly enjoyed every second of helping my clients and their dogs.
-My favorite part of being a dog trainer is seeing all the "ah-ha" moments of both the dogs and the people, and helping people reach their dog's full potential.
+Since then, I've thoroughly enjoyed starting my business and helping my clients.
+My favorite part of being a dog trainer is seeing all the "ah-ha" moments of both the dogs and the people, and helping people and dogs reach their full potential in their relationship.